BrenoItalo16/BrenoItalo16/README.md

 <p>

-- 🔭 I am actualy working on a mobile Scheduling app and my own app!
+- 🔭 I am actually working on a mobile Scheduling app and my own app!

 - 🌱 I am coursing degree in informatics.